gramineproject/graphene/Examples/pytorch/README.md

 - `pip3 install --user torchvision pillow` to install the torchvision and pillow Python packages and their dependencies (usually in $HOME/.local).
 WARNING: This downloads several hundred megabytes of data!
-- `python3 -c 'import torchvision ; torchvision.models.alexnet(pretrained=True)'` to download the
+- `make download_model` to download and save the pre-trained model.
-  pre-trained model ($HOME/.cache/torch).
-WARNING: This downloads about 200MB of data!
+  WARNING: this downloads about 200MB of data!

 # Build